Russellville, Arkansas: 20th century

-In 1906 the town suffered a massive fire in its central business district.
-The fire consumed nearly half of the buildings but they were quickly rebuilt, most within six months after the fire.
+In 1906, the town suffered a massive fire in its central business district.
+The fire consumed nearly half of the buildings, but they were quickly rebuilt, most within six months after the fire.

-What today is Arkansas Tech University (ATU) in Russellville was established in 1910 as the Second District Agricultural school—a four-year high school.
-The school evolved over the years, adding 2 years of college courses in the 1920s and dropping the high school courses at the end of the 1929–1930 academic year with the school's name changed to Arkansas Polytechnic College in 1925.
+What today is Arkansas Tech University (ATU) in Russellville was established in 1910 as the Second District Agricultural School—a four-year high school.
+The school evolved over the years, adding two years of college courses in the 1920s and dropping the high school courses at the end of the 1929–1930 academic year.
+The school's name was changed to Arkansas Polytechnic College in 1925.
 Its name was changed to Arkansas Tech University in 1976.

 On February 11, 1930, the Russellville City Council passed an ordinance renaming the city's streets.
 The ordinance established a logical order for street names and went into effect on April 1, 1930.

 With America's entry into World War II, many Russellville men enlisted or were drafted into the military.
 Many of the local men served in the 153rd Infantry.
 Battery D and Battery F of the 206th Coast Artillery Regiment of the Arkansas National Guard were initially stationed at ATU.
 Many of the men saw service in Alaska in what is known as the Williwaw War.

-After the war, the construction of Interstate 40 in 1956 sparked Russelville's growth.
+In 1956, the construction of Interstate 40 sparked Russellville's growth.
 The highway has been a boon to the area's growth, much like the railroad was in the 1870s.
-A major economic boost came as a result of the completion of a dam near the Arkansas River crossing between Dardanelle and Russellville in 1965.
+A major economic boost resulted from the completion of a dam near the Arkansas River crossing between Dardanelle and Russellville in 1965.
 The dam created a lake, which led to the establishment of Lake Dardanelle State Park, a major tourist attraction in the area.
 The completion of the lock and power dam, a part of the McClellan-Kerr Arkansas River Navigation System, which brings in between $1 and $2 billion in trade to the state each year, has greatly improved the area's business prospects.

-During the 1970s, the town, like so many other small American towns, witnessed the decentralization of its historic downtown area, due to the advent of large retail outlets such as Wal-Mart.
+During the 1970s, the town, like so many other small American towns, witnessed the decentralization of its historic downtown area, due to the advent of large retail outlets such as Walmart.
 Many of the historic buildings were left to decay or were torn down.

 Also in the 1970s, Arkansas' only nuclear power plant, Arkansas Nuclear One, was built just outside the city, on Lake Dardanelle.
 The plant brought more people and jobs to the city.